QuickStart Program

 Watch the video below to learn more about QuickStart.

-QUICKSTART 2025: APPLICATION Coming soon
+QUICKSTART 2025: APPLICATION AVAILABLE NOW

 The QuickStart program will include online sessions, face-to-face sessions, technical assistance calls, draft grant proposal, and a mock review of draft grant proposals.
 The program will be offered from April 2025 through January 2026, with a mock review of applications in January 2026.